HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill
 \newpage

 9. Using the data table and sorting the `female` column, identify the 3 counties with the smallest percent of females.
-Possible reasons for a small female percentage could be the presence of a large male prison or military base compared to the county population.
+Possible reasons for a small female percentage could be the presence of a large male prison or military base, relative to the overall county population.
 Does this explanation seem to apply to the 3 counties (Hint: Wikipedia or Google search)?

 \vfill